 Ocean Optics -Fundamentals

-This 2-day course is designed for scientists, engineers, and managers who wish to learn the fundamentals of ocean optics.
+This two-day course is designed for scientists, engineers, and managers who wish to learn the fundamentals of ocean optics.
 Examples will be provided on how much optical conditions vary by depth, by geographic location and season, and by wavelength.
 Examples from the in situ online databases and from satellite climatologies will be provided.

 - Applications of ocean optics